Journals and Sketchbooks Who Needs Them? #1

 2. Off white paper, over 60#

-3. Hardbound (because they look nicer on a shelf)
+3. Hardbound or with a spine (because they look nicer on a shelf)

 4. Stitched binding